 How Long Does It Take To Roadtrip From New York To California?

 The distance between the two states is around 3,000 miles.
 Depending on how you decide to plan your trip, it may take around 42 to 45 hours for you to reach the Golden State from New York.
-Although, that duration could be longer depending on which part of New York you’re leaving from, which part of California you’re driving to and how many breaks you take on your road trip.

 Is It Better To Live In California or New York?